 One way to make this vision a reality is to concentrate on the technologies used in patient rooms in order to measurably improve the patient experience before, during and after a stay.
 Effectively, this means transforming patient rooms into “smart rooms” that take technology utilization to that next level.
 This transformation has already begun, and we anticipate it to grow in the coming years.

-What does this mean?
-It means being proactive versus reactive in how hospitals “see” a patient.
+But it also means thinking differently about patient care; being proactive versus reactive in how hospitals “see” a patient.
 Patients’ healthcare journeys do not begin and end within the four walls of their hospital rooms or last for only the amount of time they are there.
 They had a rich healthcare history well before their admission and have a healthcare future that extends beyond the moment of discharge.

 It’s time to leverage technology and information in smarter, more meaningful ways to better engage patients and transform their expectations when it comes to their experience.
 How do healthcare organizations embrace patients before they even arrive?
 And how do they more thoughtfully engage patients during and after their stay?